 I tried the Mishti Dohi at both room temperature and chilled and personally preferred chilled.
-I loved the pistachio and pomegranate seed topping.
+The contrast in texture is especially perfect with the pistachio and pomegranate seed topping.

 I also made Akoori (Curried Scrambled Eggs), Kesar Badami Khurma (Saffron Chicken Curry), Veal Pasanda (Rolled Veal in Almond and Saffron Sauce), and Shahi Tukda (Mughal Bread and Butter Pudding).

 Akoori are spiced scrambled eggs with shallots, green chilies, tomato, and cilantro.
 Butter and half-and-half add a creaminess to these soft and fluffy eggs.
-The addition of cumin, ginger, garlic, and turmeric lifted them to another level.
-They were perfect with toast and made a quick and delicious breakfast.
+They were perfect with toast for a quick and delicious breakfast.

 Veal Pasanda was the meal served in Kumar’s restaurant, Abhi’s, that earned him recognition from the food critic, Les Luxford (who also wrote the foreword), in 1994.
 Thin veal slices are filled with a spiced nut raisin paste, rolled up tightly, and simmered in a seasoned saffron almond yogurt sauce.
-Of the recipes I tried from this book, Chad said this one was his favorite.
 I loved the complexity of the flavors.

 Mishti Dohi (Baked Sweet Yogurt Cream)

-Serve in the ramekins at room temperature or refrigerate and serve chilled topped with the chopped pistachios and pomegranate seeds.
+- Serve in the ramekins at room temperature or chilled, garnished with the pistachio nuts and pomegranate seeds.